krschroeder/baseframe_js/readme.md

 <br>
 <h2 id="plugin-lazy-load">Lazy Load</h2>

-Load background images and images lazily once they appear in the viewport!
-Also, run custom fuctions as well to hook into elements appearing (or disappearing) as well.
-This plugin uses `window.IntersectionObserver` and magically polyfills for IE11.
+By default it will load background images and images lazily once they appear in the viewport.
+But also run custom fuctions as well to hook into elements appearing (or disappearing) as well.
+This plugin uses [window.IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 This plugin works to load images with the `loading="lazy"` attribute (yes it would work by itself!).
 It loads the image/iframe before the first pixel enters the viewport--see settings as we can pad so it can appear loaded once scrolled to.
 The `loading="lazy"` attribute only works once the first pixel enters the viewport, which may cause a blank space before the image loads.

 Option | Type | Default | Description